garystafford/k8s-istio-observe-backend/README.md

 ## Build and Deploy GKE Cluster

-Build and deploy to a (3) GKE Cluster.
+Build and deploy to a (3) GKE Cluster, with Istio 1.0.5 and all telemetry components.
 Requires Istio 1.0.5 is downloaded and available.
 Requires Helm to be available from the command-line, locally.
 Update constants in all scripts before running.

 ```bash
 time sh ./part3_create_gke_cluster.sh